Homo antecessor: Research history

 The Sierra de Atapuerca in northern Spain had long been known to be abundant in fossil remains.
 The Gran Dolina ("great sinkhole") was first explored for fossils by archaeologist Francisco Jordá Cerdá in a short field trip to the region in 1966, where he recovered a few animal fossils and stone tools.
 He lacked the resources and manpower to continue any further.
-In 1976, Spanish palaeontologist Trinidad Torres investigated the Gran Dolina for bear fossils (he recovered Ursus remains), but was advised by the Edelweiss Speleological Team to continue at the nearby Sima de los Huesos ("bone pit").
+In 1976, Spanish palaeontologist Trinidad Torres investigated the Gran Dolina for bear fossils (he recovered Ursus remains), but was advised by the Edelweiss Speleological Club to continue at the nearby Sima de los Huesos ("bone pit").
 Here, in addition to a wealth of bear fossils, he also recovered archaic human fossils, which prompted a massive exploration of the Sierra de Atapuerca, at first headed by Spanish palaeontologist Emiliano Aguirre but quickly taken over by José María Bermúdez de Castro, Eudald Carbonell, and Juan Luis Arsuaga.
-They restarted excavation of the Gran Dolina in 1992, and found archaic human remains two years later, which in 1997 they formally described as a new species, Homo antecessor.
+They restarted excavation of the Gran Dolina in 1992, and found archaic human remains two years later; in 1997, they formally described these as a new species, Homo antecessor.
 The holotype is specimen ATD6-5, a right mandibular fragment retaining the molars and recovered with some isolated teeth.
 In their original description Castro and colleagues posited that the species was the first human to colonise Europe, hence the name antecessor (Latin for "explorer", "pioneer", or "early settler").